RNAdetective/AIDD/README.md

 * Now start the virtual box and you should see you new folder AIDD under devices in the folder menu.
 * Then use this path for the pipeline it should be /media/sf_AIDD.

+___

-#### These are other options to create hard drive space for AIDD however if you plan to run the automated script you have to have a shared folder names AIDD.
+### These are other options to create hard drive space for AIDD however if you plan to run the automated script you have to have a shared folder names AIDD to run as defaults if you choose to do another setup and have more hard drive space on the virtual box or have an instance you are running then you cannot run AIDD with defaults and it will prompt you to enter the correct directories for your situation.

+___

 B.	If you choose the external drive make sure you set up the virtual box to recognize your drive.